 Even if implantation has happened at 5 DPO, it is simply too early to take a pregnancy test at this time.
 This is because home pregnancy tests rely on detectable levels of the hormone hCG that only appears in blood and urine after approximately 6-12 DPO.
 This doesn’t necessarily mean you aren’t pregnant, it just means that you may need more time for hormone levels to build.

 What does it mean to get BFP at 5 DPO?

 A positive result on a home pregnancy test means there’s enough of the hormone hCG to be detected in your body.
 In rare cases, this could be due to medications, a problem with the ovaries, or menopause rather than pregnancy.
-Due to the timeline of conception, it is too early to get a BFP at 5 DPO.
-A BFP at 5 DPO can also signal incorrect testing, so you may want to repeat testing in 1-2 days.
+Due to the timeline of conception, it is too early to get a reliable BFP at 5 DPO.
+A BFP at 5 DPO can also signal incorrect testing, so we recommend taking another test in 1-2 days.

 Can you get BFN at 5 DPO and still be pregnant?